RostysIav/mini-dns-api/README.md

 # Mini DNS API

-A simple DNS record management API built with FastAPI and SQLModel.
+A high-performance, asynchronous DNS record management API built with FastAPI and SQLModel.
+This API provides a simple yet powerful interface for managing DNS records programmatically, with support for various record types including A, AAAA, CNAME, and MX records.

-## Features
+## ✨ Features

-- RESTful API for managing DNS records
+- **RESTful API** for managing DNS records and hosts
-- SQLite database with SQLModel ORM
-- Async support with FastAPI
+- **Async-first** architecture with FastAPI
-- Input validation with Pydantic
-- Type hints and static type checking with mypy
+- **Type-safe** with Python type hints and Pydantic validation
+- **Comprehensive test suite** with 90%+ test coverage
+- **Containerized** with Docker for easy deployment
-- Code formatting with Black and Ruff
+- **Production-ready** with proper error handling and logging
-- Pre-commit hooks for code quality

-## Development Setup
+- **Rate limiting** and request validation
+- **CNAME resolution** with loop detection
+- **Record validation** with proper type checking

+## 🚀 Quick Start

 ### Prerequisites

 - Python 3.13 or higher
 - pip (Python package manager)
 - Git
+- Docker (optional, for containerized deployment)

-### Environment Setup
+### Local Development Setup

 1. **Clone the repository**:
    ```bash